pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 Molecule uses Ansible playbooks to exercise the role and its associated tests.
 So we eat our own dog food :)

-In this exercise, we'll use molecule in association with docker to spin up and test our role.
+In this exercise, we'll use molecule in association with podman, a drop-in rootless replacement for docker, to spin up and test our role.

+Note: molecule is an upstream open source project, very liable to change.

+(This exercise was last tested against - Red Hat Enterprise Linux release 8.3 (Ootpa) - on 27 January 2021)

 ## Section 1: Installing Components